 Pharmaceutical companies are also investing significantly in mobile health to help doctors and patients to manage complex conditions like diabetes.
 Three companies, Bayer, Merck, and Novartis have created more than 100 healthcare apps for attending to various requirements.

 One of Merck’s apps, My Health Matters, enables HIV patients to chart symptoms and adhere to prescribed drug regimens.
-With the coming of digital health technologies, pharma companies are equipped to deliver better experience to patients, improving clinical outcomes and thereby cutting down on the total cost of care.
+With the coming of digital health technologies, pharma companies are delivering a better experience to patients.
+They are improving their clinical outcomes and reducing the total cost.
 However, the trustworthiness of pharma companies continues to remain a challenge.

 Today, to provide education and information is only one of the roles envisaged for mobile technology.
 The other important benefits include

 i) Enabling patients to participate proactively in their care.

 iii) Improving personal awareness through self-monitoring

 Mobile technology in healthcare has two major paths that are developing in parallel, at different speeds, which are influencing each other.
 First is the technology, devices, applications, and services for the treatment and care of patients.
 Second is the systems and devices to monitor compliance with a healthy lifestyle and fitness.

 However, the immediate requirement is the creation of mobile medical sensors and devices that can collect data and replace or complement hospital equipment.
 In the run-up to this effort, GE Healthcare has come up with mobile ultrasound machines while Alive Cor, a start-up had produced a device that attaches to the smartphone to measure heart rhythms.
 Many such digital health initiatives for the production of wearable sensors and monitors are in the offing.